Return to the Land: Reactions

-The organization has been criticized by Arkansas Attorney General Tim Griffin, a Republican.
-As of July 30, 2025, Griffin's office shared that his office had "not seen anything that would indicate any state or federal laws have been broken".
-The Anti-Defamation League has described the organization as illegal under the Arkansas Fair Housing Act and the Fair Housing Act of 1968.
+The organization has been criticized by Arkansas Attorney General Tim Griffin, although Griffin's office has indicated that it has "not seen anything that would indicate any state or federal laws have been broken".
+The Anti-Defamation League, an advocacy group for combating antisemitism, has described the organization as illegal under the Arkansas Fair Housing Act and the Fair Housing Act of 1968.

-The attempts to expand into Missouri have also been met with backlash from Democratic Communications Director Chelsea Rodriguez and state representatives Jeremy Dean and Betsy Fogle, together stating that the group would not be welcome in their state.
+The organization's attempts to expand into Missouri have been met with backlash from Democratic Communications Director Chelsea Rodriguez and Missouri state representatives Jeremy Dean and Betsy Fogle, who jointly stated that the group would not be welcome in their state.

+On May 20, 2026, a lawsuit against the developers of Return to the Land was jointly filed by the NAACP Legal Defense Fund, Washington D.C.–based law firm Relman Colfax PLLC, and Legal Aid of Arkansas.
+The lawsuit, filed on behalf of Michelle Walker, seeks to stop the organization's "discriminatory housing practices" and to "obtain relief for violations of the Fair Housing Act, the Civil Rights Act of 1866, 1981, 1982, and 1985, the Arkansas Fair Housing Act, and the Arkansas Civil Rights Act of 1993."

+The press release for the announcement of Walker v.
+Return to the Land, et al. asserts that RTTL is a "white separatist organization attempting to create an all-white nation within the United States by building smaller settlements that exclude anyone who isn't a white, Christian, heterosexual homebuyer".
+The document additionally claims that the organization's founders "believe white people are genetically superior to all other races" and "advance the view that Jewish people are engaged in a plot to eliminate the white race."